 - To obtain TIMS Card you need a copy of Passport and two copies of Passport-size Photographs.

 The following considerations have been taken into account in the process of issuing TIMS:

-- All important details of trekkers and trekking routes shall be maintained on a computerized Database Management System that may be useful for safety and security of trekkers.
-To help carry out search and rescue operations for trekkers in case of natural calamities and other accidents by means of Authentic Information Service .
-To maintain a record system that includes personal details of trekkers, trekking area, trekking routes, handling agencies, duration, etc. The data generated from the system will be useful to all stakeholders: - tourism organizations, Government agencies, diplomatic missions, tour operators, research institute, etc.
+- All important details of trekkers and trekking routes shall be maintained on a computerized Database Management System that may be useful for the safety and security of trekkers.
+To help carry out search and rescue operations for trekkers in case of natural calamities and other accidents by means of Authentic Information Service.
+To maintain a record system that includes personal details of trekkers, trekking area, trekking routes, handling agencies, duration, etc. The data generated from the system will be useful to all stakeholders: - tourism organizations, Government agencies, diplomatic missions, tour operators, research institutes, etc.

-- Unauthorized trekking operations will be controlled, thus, resulting into better management of trekking service and in benefit of all concerned :- trekkers, agencies, field staff, Government, etc. and also occasional untoward incidents will be better prevented.
+- Unauthorized trekking operations will be controlled, thus, resulting in better management of trekking service and in benefit of all concerned:- trekkers, agencies, field staff, Government, etc. and also occasional untoward incidents will be better prevented.

-- To upgrade the service standard and contribute for better management of sustainable mountain tourism development of Nepal.
+- To upgrade the service standard and contribute to better management of sustainable mountain tourism development of Nepal.